16. Environments and evaluation (*)#

 of the storage for local variables.

-We were able to access the print function (amongst others) in the above example.
+We were able to access the print function (amongst others) in the preceding example.
 This should make us wonder what the enclosing environment of that local environment is.

 print_enclosure <- function()